mediacms-io/mediacms/docs/admins_docs.md

 4. **Group mapping**: This creates groups associated with this IDP.
 Group ids as they come from SAML, associated with MediaCMS groups
 5. **Category Mapping**: This maps a group id (from SAML response) with a category in MediaCMS

+A full SAML deployment with [EntraID guide and troubleshooting steps is available here.](https://github.com/mediacms-io/mediacms/blob/main/docs/saml_entraid_setup.md).
+This guide can be used as reference for other IDPs too.

 ## 24. Identity Providers setup

 A separate Django app identity_providers has been added in order to facilitate a number of configurations related to different identity providers.
 If this is enabled, it gives the following options: